sandeepstpi246/fabzero/3d-printer.md

 The base prepared by the 3D printer during the fabrication of Tweeser Blade Holder is shown below.

 ![Tweeser Blade Holder Base](img/tweeserbladebase.jpg "Base prepared 3D printer")

+After the printer has completed the printing, the material is removed after cooling down with proper tool.
+Further, the base has to be cleaned before further use.

+During the experiment I had also explored that the print can be queued in the printer if the printer is busy in printing.